FACON-Nicolas/Puissance4/README.md

 ## beginnning

 At the beginning, I wanted an AI that places its coin at the best sequences' position only.
-If many position are possible, then a random position is choosen.
+If many position are possible, then a random position is chosen.

 **example 1:**